evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 be interpreted.

-The effect for the end-user is that a user may create vCards and add a bunch of information to a contact, which gets discared by Google, and upon the next sync, also gets removed from the users local version.
+The effect for the end-user is that a user may create vCards and add a bunch of information to a contact, which gets discarded by Google, and upon the next sync, also gets removed from the users local version.